HiroshiOkamura-OCU/Prognosis_prediction_curves_in_allo-HCT/README.md

 </p>

 # License
-This application is licensed under the // license
-© 2019, Hiroshi Okamura
+This application is licensed under the // license<br/> © 2019, Hiroshi Okamura